 The Beoplay E8 2.0 are a slight upgrade over the previous model and set themselves apart with their high-end and premium feel and their new wireless charging case.
 However, their audio reproduction isn’t on par with some cheaper models, which is disappointing.
 We suggest taking a look at our picks for best truly wireless earbuds, the best Bluetooth earbuds, and the best earbuds and in-ears.

-The Sennheiser Momentum True Wireless and B&O PLAY E8 2.0 are very similar headphones, even in design.
-They have the same style and perform quite similarly in most of our tests.
-However, the E8 are significantly more comfortable and have slightly longer battery life, with a useful auto-off timer.
-On the other side, the Sennheisers have better wireless range, support lower latency codecs, and offer a better EQ.
+The Sennheiser Momentum True Wireless and Bang & Olufsen Beoplay E8 2.0 Truly Wireless 2019 are very similar headphones, even in design.
+They look and perform quite similarly in most of our tests.
+However, the Bang & Olufsen are significantly more comfortable and have slightly longer battery life, with a useful auto-off timer.
+On the other side, the Sennheiser have a better wireless range, support lower latency codecs, and offer a better EQ.

-The B&O PLAY Beoplay E8 2.0 Truly Wireless 2019 are the previous generation of the E8 lineup.
-While similar, the 2.0 feel more comfortable and isolate background noise better than the B&O PLAY E8 3.0.
+The Bang & Olufsen Beoplay E8 2.0 Truly Wireless 2019 are the previous generation of the E8 lineup.
+While similar, the 2.0 feel more comfortable and isolate background noise better than the 3.0.
 Their case feels more stable too and is less likely to open on its own.
-On the flip side, the 3.0 have an increased battery life; their case also includes one more charge.
+On the flip side, the 3.0 have an increased battery life and their case also includes one more charge.

-The B&O PLAY E8 2.0 are better truly wireless headphones than the Bose SoundSport Free.
-The E8 have a more compact and premium looking design than the Bose.
+The Bang & Olufsen Beoplay E8 2.0 Truly Wireless 2019 are better truly wireless headphones than the Bose SoundSport Free.
+The Bang & Olufsen have a more compact and premium looking design than the Bose.
 They also have a smaller case that's easier to carry around and a better control scheme, although it can be a little confusing at first.
-The E8 also have a customizable sound thanks to their app support, better isolation than the Bose due to their closed-back in-ear fit, and a slightly better battery performance with a faster charge time.
-On the other hand, the Bose have an earbud fit that some will find more comfortable than the fit of the E8.
+The Bang & Olufsen also have a customizable sound thanks to their app support, better isolation than the Bose due to their closed-back in-ear fit, and a slightly better battery performance with a faster charge time.
+On the other hand, the Bose have an earbud fit that some will find more comfortable than the fit of the Bang & Olufsen.
 The Bose also have a better-balanced sound out of the box, which may not even require an EQ for most tracks.

-The B&O PLAY E8 2.0 are a better truly wireless headset than the Apple AirPods.
-The E8 have a more isolating in-ear fit that also translates into a better bass range thanks to the better seal they create in your ear.
-The E8 also have a customizable sound and better app support than the Apple AirPods, even on iOS devices.
-They also have a better control scheme that gives you all the essential functions, whereas the AirPods rely heavily on voice-enabled controls which is not always practical.
-On the other hand, the AirPods have longer cumulative battery life at 25+ hours compared to the E8’s 15 hours at best.
-The AirPods also have a more reliable wireless connection with greater range and better latency than the E8, especially on iOS devices.
+The Bang & Olufsen Beoplay E8 2.0 Truly Wireless 2019 are a better truly wireless headset than the Apple AirPods 1 Truly Wireless 2017.
+The Bang & Olufsen have a more isolating in-ear fit that also translate into a better bass range thanks to the better seal they create in your ear.
+The Bang & Olufsen also have a customizable sound and better app support than the Apple, even on iOS devices.
+The Bang & Olufsen also have a better control scheme that gives you all the essential functions, whereas the Apple rely heavily on voice-enabled controls, which is not always practical.
+On the other hand, the Apple have longer cumulative battery life at 25+ hours compared to the Bang & Olufsen’s 15 hours at best.
+The Apple have a more reliable wireless connection with greater range and better latency than the Bang & Olufsen, especially on iOS devices.